dapr/java-sdk/examples/src/main/java/io/dapr/examples/pubsub/README.md

 Messages have been retrieved from the topic.

-### Bulk Subscription

-You can also run the publisher to publish messages to `testingtopicbulk` topic, and receive messages using the bulk subscription.
+You can also run the publisher to publish messages to `testingtopicbulk` topic, so that it can receive messages using the bulk subscription.

 <!-- STEP
 name: Run Publisher on bulk topic